swooshybop/FruitSlicerVR/README.md

   Points are awarded for slicing fruits correctly.

 - **Countdown Timer**
-  The game runs for a limited time (currently 60 seconds by default).
+  The game runs for a limited time.

 ---